core concepts

 - Resources: MySQL, Postgres, Redis, Amazon S3, and Amazon DynamoDB

-- Routes: definition of which routes serve each
+- Routes: definitions of which routes serve each

-The Application dashboard in the Noop Console contains links to Builds, repos (Source Code), Environments and Pipelines (CI/CD).
+The Application dashboard in the Noop Console contains links to Builds, repositories (Source Code), Environments, and Pipelines (CI/CD).

 Builds

-Each component must define its own build process.
-The container in the final build step will be used for the Component runtime.
+Each Component must define its own build process.
+Components can contain defined Build Variables/Secrets available during run steps within the build process.
+The container in the final build step will be used for the Component’s runtime.

 Source Code

-Applications can be linked to a Repository to integrate with its code and events automatically.
-Linked Resositories connect Source Code to Builds and trigger Pipelines.
+Applications can be linked to a repository to integrate with its code and events automatically.
+Linked repositories connect Source Code to Builds and trigger Pipelines.

 Environments